 Chair of Review Board

 Mrs S Charman

-The Governing Body reconstituted in April 2013 and all governors have a four year term of office that comes to an end in April 2017.
+The Governing Body reconstituted in April 2017 and all governors have a four year term of office.

 Our Clerk not only prepares agendas and minutes of our meetings but she is also our professional legal advisor and ensures that we follow the correct processes and procedures.